egreiner/IegTools.FluentPollster/README.md

 ### Automatic polling jobs

 You can add any Action as job to the PollsterBuilder,
-specify the poll-intervall without any condition, build the Pollster and run it in automatic-mode.
+specify the poll-intervall (also without any condition),
+build the Pollster and run it in automatic-mode.

 ```csharp
 public void AutomaticPolling()